GlasgowEmbedded/glasgow/README.md

 <sub>\* Maximum frequency achievable in practice depends on many factors and will vary greatly with specific interface and applet design.
 24 MHz non-DDR can be achieved for most interfaces with minimal effort.</sub>

+## What software does Glasgow use?

+Glasgow is written entirely in Python 3.
+The interface logic that runs on the FPGA is described using [Migen](https://m-labs.hk/migen/), which is a Python-based domain specific language.
+The supporting code that runs on the host PC is written in Python with [asyncio](https://docs.python.org/3/library/asyncio.html).
+This way, the logic on the FPGA can be assembled on demand for any requested configuration, keeping it as fast and compact as possible.

+Glasgow would not be possible without the [open-source iCE40 FPGA toolchain](http://www.clifford.at/icestorm/), which is not only very reliable but also extremely fast.
+It is so fast that FPGA bitstreams are not cached (beyond not rebuilding the bitstream already on the device), as it only takes a few seconds to build one from scratch for something like an UART.
+When developing a new applet it is rarely necessary to wait for the toolchain.

+Implementing reliable, high-performance USB communication is not trivial—packetization, buffering, and USB quirks add up.
+Glasgow abstracts away USB: on the FPGA, the applet gateware writes to or reads from a FIFO, and on the host, applet software writes to or reads from a socket-like interface.
+Idiomatic Python code can communicate at maximum USB 2 bulk bandwidth on a modern PC without additional effort.
+Moreover, when a future Glasgow revision will use Ethernet in addition to USB, no changes to applet code will be required.

+Debugging new applets can be hard, especially if bidirectional buses are involved.
+Glasgow provides a built-in cycle-accurate logic analyzer that can relate the I/O pin level and direction changes to commands and responses received and sent by the applet.
+The logic analyzer compresses waveforms and can pause the applet if its buffer is about to overflow.

 ## Contributors

   * [@whitequark](https://github.com/whitequark) came up with the design, coordinates the project and implements most of gateware and software;